Create decision policies create-decision

 Configure the decision policy configure

-2. Select the number of items to return.
+The Number of items field allows you to define the number of decision items to return with decision policy.
 For example, if you select 2, the best 2 eligible offers will be presented for the current configuration.

 Set up a strategy sequence strategy